ir-anthology/acl-anthology/HOWTODOCKER.md

 - map your local port 8000 to the port 8000 inside the docker container
 - mount your current working folder (which is assumed to be the ir-anthology folder) into the container at /ir-anthology
 - assign the name `ir-anthology-dev` to the container
 - the options `-d` and `--rm` simultanously cause the container to be deleted when the daemon exits (which happens e.g. when the host computer shuts down).
-I found it convenient to remove the `--rm` option to use the same docker container over multiple sessions.
+I found it convenient to remove both options to use the same docker container over multiple sessions.
 In the new session, the container can be restarted using `docker start ir-anthology-dev`

 Run this command from within the `ir-anthology` folder to make it a shared directory (to be found as `/ir-anthology` in the docker).